-ON THIS PAGE: You will find information about how many people learn they have astrocytoma each year and some general survival information.
+ON THIS PAGE: You will find information about how many children are diagnosed with astrocytoma each year.
+You will also learn some general information on surviving the disease.
 Remember, survival rates depend on several factors.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu.

-Approximately 4,000 CNS tumors are diagnosed each year in children under the age of 20, and about half of all childhood brain tumors are astrocytomas.
+Approximately 4,000 CNS tumors are diagnosed each year in children younger than 20.
+About 35% of childhood brain tumors are astrocytomas.

-Children with noninfiltrating astrocytoma (a tumor that is unlikely to spread) generally have a higher five-year survival rate (the percentage of people who survive at least five years after the tumor is detected, excluding those who die from other diseases).
-The five-year survival rate for children with low-grade astrocytoma is about 85%.
-For children with high-grade astrocytoma, the five-year survival rate is about 20%.
+The 5-year survival rate for children with low-grade astrocytoma is about 85%.
+For children with high-grade astrocytoma, the 5-year survival rate is about 20%.
 There are additional factors that affect survival rates, including how much of the tumor can be removed during surgery.